flow-state-15/mod-5-extra-resources/assets/react-redux-state-shape.md

     session: {},
     spots: {
         // Notice there are two slices of state within spots.
 This is to handle your two different routes for getting a spot.
-        // Refer to your API Docs to get more information
+        // Refer to your API Docs to get more information.
         allSpots: {
             [spotId]: {
                 spotData